camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 Within the cloned repository, navigate to `aws/dual-region/kubernetes`.
 This contains a dual-region example setup.

-#### Content Elaboration
+#### Content elaboration

-Our approach is to work with layered helm values files:
+Our approach is to work with layered Helm values files:

 - Have a base `camunda-values.yml` that is generally applicable for both Camunda installations
 - Two overlays that are for region 0 and region 1 installations